generation_options

 With that option, the generator will emit warnings when using features introduced in more recent sqlite versions.
 For instance, using more than one upsert clause is not supported in 3.34, so an error would be reported.
 Currently, the generator can't provide compatibility checks for versions below 3.34, which is the minimum version needed in options.

-Multi-dialect code generation¶
+Multi-dialect code generation#

 Thanks to community contributions, drift has in-progress support for Postgres and MariaDB.

-You can change the dialect
+You can change the dialect option to postgres or mariadb

 to generate code for those